volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 ## Do not make everything reusable

+*Messy, but reusable code should not be produced.*

 Reusable components are those that can be used multiple times in your React application.

 In general, it is a good idea to create as many reusable components as possible to produce less code and thus fewer errors.